ralphtatt-IW/BrIW/README.md

 you and your team's thirst is suffiecently quenched as you search for answers.

 BrIW rounds aren't about drinks.
 They're about being yourself.
-It's designed for the dreames, the thinkers and the believers in change.
+It's designed for the dreamers, the thinkers and the believers in change.
 Those who refuse to stand by and let the world move on without them.
 This is the next step in humanities evolution.
 Make the change that will help you be the person you want to be.
 Help your team be the best.
 Society won't